 Dowling, Conor, and Michael G. Miller.
 2014.
 Super PAC!
 Money, Elections, and Voters after Citizens United.
 Routledge.

 I am an Assistant Professor of Political Science at Barnard College.
 I teach courses in American politics and research methods.
-My broad research interests lie in American elections and political behavior, with a particular focus on the effects of policy changes in campaign finance and election administration, mass perception and misperception, women and politics, and the manner in which citizens evaluate politicians involved in political scandals.
+My broad research interests lie in American elections and political behavior, with a particular focus on the effects of policy changes in campaign finance and election administration, how voters process political information, women as candidates, and the manner in which people evaluate politicians involved in political scandals.
 I am the author or coauthor of two books and a number of articles.
 Some of my recent articles appear (or are forthcoming) in Legislative Studies Quarterly, Political Behavior, State Politics and Policy Quarterly, The Journal of Experimental Political Science, Politics and Gender, Research and Politics, and Election Law Journal.